Adaptive behavior can produce maladaptive anxiety due to individual differences in experience: Modeling anxiety by including cues

-To formalize the problem, we extend the model in Section 2 by supposing that the fox observes a cue before each decision.
-We let $x_t$ be the intensity of the cue for the decision at time $t$, where $x_t$ is drawn from a uniform distribution on $[0, 1]$.
 After observing the cue, the fox decides whether to dig or leave.
 If the fox decides to leave, its payoff is zero.
-If the fox decides to dig, the probability of encountering a badger depends on the cue intensity $x_t$.
-Let $p_b(x_t)$ be the probability of encountering a badger when the environment is bad, and $p_g(x_t)$ be the probability of encountering a badger if the environment is good, where $p_b(x_t) \ge p_g(x_t)$ for all $x_t$ and both functions are nondecreasing.
 As before, the cost of encountering a badger is $C$ and the reward for finding a rabbit is $R$.
-The prior probability that the environment is bad is $q_0$ and future decisions are discounted at a rate of $\delta$ per time step.
-The fox gains new information only if it chooses to dig and thus may face an exploration-exploitation tradeoff.
+The prior probability that the environment is bad is $q_0$ and future decisions are discounted at a rate of $\lambda$ per time step.
 Although not as simple as before, we can again use dynamic programming to calculate the optimal behavior (see Appendix B).

-We could assume any number of functional forms for $p_b(\cdot)$ and $p_g(\cdot)$.
-Sigmoid functions, such as logistic functions, are a natural choice because in signal detection problems with gaussian distributions of signals for each state, the conditional probabilities given a cue take a sigmoid form.
-These functions provide a transition zone where the probability of punishment is sensitive to changes in cue strength, surrounded on both sides by regions where the cues are either too weak or too strong for small changes to provide any further information.
-We therefore assume logistic functions in the following example.

-As in Section 2, we will analyze an example where good and bad environments are equally likely, where future rewards are discounted at a rate of $0.95$ per time step, and where false positives and false negatives are equally costly.
-Our parameters are then $C = 1$, $R = 1$, $\delta = 0.95$ and $q_0 = 0.5$, with the functions $p_b(\cdot)$ and $p_g(\cdot)$ as shown in Figure \ref{fig:complexstrategy}A. The fox should dig whenever he is more likely to find a rabbit than a badger.
-Therefore if the fox knew he was in a good environment, he would dig whenever the cue was below 3/4, and if he knew he was in a bad environment he would still dig provided that the cue was below 1/4.
-The complexity arises because the fox has to learn whether he is in a good environment or a bad one.